blessinvarkey/asd-screening-ml/astropy.md

 ### AstroPy and Amateur Astronomy

-The AstroPy blog is part of the amatuer astronomy blog I started this year: [Quasars & Cosmos]((http://quasarsandcosmos.wordpress.com/)).
+The AstroPy blog is part of the amatuer astronomy blog I started this year: Quasars & Cosmos.
 This page will have all the Python projects for astronomy.
-Meanwhile, check out my blog and do share your feedback!
+Meanwhile, check out [my blog](http://quasarsandcosmos.wordpress.com/) and do share your feedback!

 ### Contact Me
 | Twitter : [@blessinvarkey](https://twitter.com/blessinvarkey) <br>| LinkedIn:  [linkedin.com/in/blessinvarkey/](https://www.linkedin.com/in/blessinvarkey/)